jlleongarcia/jlleongarcia/content/blog/da-bk-negotiation.md

 By the end of the recents years, I am asking my close friends to recommend me some book that they have found interesting for them over the last months.

-This time, I got to know about *Never split the difference - Chriss Voss*, which at first glance can be seen as pure negotiation skills, but- in my opinion it can help you become a better engineer.
+This time, I got to know about *Never split the difference - Chriss Voss*.

+Which at first glance can be seen as pure negotiation skills, but- in my opinion it can help you become a better engineer.

-Actually this does not apply to learning or [career](https://fossengineer.com/business-skills-data-analytics/) alone, but can be applied in every aspect of our life.
+Actually this does not apply to learning or [career](/business-skills-data-analytics/) alone, but can be applied in every aspect of our life.
 Here is why.

 Negotiation is a process of discovery, of uncovering information.
 We tend to confuse it with an argument, that is simply a battle between the parties involved.